 Decades of struggle set the stage for Peru’s Indigenous Peoples to attain legal title to their lands and forests

-The Peruvian Society for Environmental Law (SPDA) is working with two national government ministries, two regional governments, and several federations of indigenous organizations to advance tenure security for Indigenous Peoples and local communities in Peru.
-The initiative builds on an innovative partnership between an indigenous federation, NGO, and a regional government, piloted by the Tenure Facility from 2015, in the region of Madre de Dios.
+The Peruvian Society for Environmental Law (SPDA) is today working to redress these deficiencies with two national government ministries, two regional governments, and several federations of indigenous organisations.
+The initiative builds on an innovative partnership piloted by the Tenure Facility in 2015 in the Madre de Dios region of Peru.

 Who are the Indigenous Peoples of Peru?

-The indigenous population accounts for 14% of the national population, meaning there are more than 4 million indigenous persons in Peru divided between some 55 peoples: 83.11% are Quechua, 10.92% Aymara and 1.67% Asháninka, with other Amazonian indigenous peoples making up the final 4.31%.
-This remaining 4.31% comprises 51 or more different ethnic groups living in the Amazon forest across 1,786 communities.
+The indigenous population accounts for 14% of Peruvians – more than four million individuals – divided between 55 peoples: 83.11% Quechua, 10.92% Aymara and 1.67% Asháninka; with other Amazonian Indigenous Peoples making up the final 4.31%.
+This last group comprises 51 or more different ethnicities living in almost 1,800 communities in the Amazon.

 1535